Frequently Asked Questions

 How long is the tunnel?

 Greet tunnel, situated to the south of Winchcombe station, is 693 yards long.
 It is the second longest tunnel on a heritage railway.
 Because it's on a curve you can't see "the light at the end of the tunnel" until you are most of the way through it.
-It is also haunted!
+It is also reputed to be haunted!